gigya/wordpress/readme.txt

 The Gigya service is free for evaluation purposes.

 Please contact Gigya via <a href="http://www.gigya.com/contact/" title="Contact Us">Contact Us</a> for information about pricing, services and technical support.

+== License ==

+Copyright (c) 2016– SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, v.
+2 except as noted otherwise in the license.txt file.